tlswg/tls13-spec/draft-ietf-tls-tls13.md

 is consistent with the server being able to ask for client authentication after the handshake is complete.
 See {{post-handshake-authentication}}.
-Note that a Zero-RTT handshake can either create a new session, or resume a previous PSK session.
+Note that Zero-RTT handshakes handshakes can be used with pre-shared keys.

 Note: because sequence numbers continue to increment between the initial (early) application data and the application data sent